Weather Forecast For Plain City - News Break

 Weather Forecast For Plain City

-Here’s the forecast for the next four days in Plain City: Wednesday, May 26: Slight chance showers and thunderstorms then showers and thunderstorms in the day; while chance showers and thunderstorms then partly cloudy during night; Thursday, May 27: Mostly sunny in the day; while mostly cloudy then showers and thunderstorms likely during night; Friday, May 28: Showers and thunderstorms in the day; while chance rain showers during night; Saturday, May 29: Chance rain showers in the day; while slight chance rain showers then mostly cloudy during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Plain City: Friday, May 28: Showers and thunderstorms in the day; while chance showers and thunderstorms then showers and thunderstorms likely during night; Saturday, May 29: Chance rain showers in the day; while chance rain showers then mostly cloudy during night; Sunday, May 30: Mostly sunny in the day; while partly cloudy during night; Monday, May 31: Mostly sunny in the day; while mostly cloudy during night;mp.newsbreakapp.com